-Within Study Areas 1-6, impacts to big game species (primarily white-tailed deer and javelina) from surface disturbance would include the incremental, short-term reduction of potential foraging habitat during the life of the mines and the incremental increase in habitat fragmentation.
+Within Study Areas 1 - 6, impacts to big game species (primarily white-tailed deer and javelina) from surface disturbance would include the incremental, short-term reduction of potential foraging habitat during the life of the mines and the incremental increase in habitat fragmentation.
 These impacts may result in a short-term decrease in populations; however, it is anticipated that deer and javelina temporarily displaced by mining-related activities would be able to relocate to surrounding habitats and would re-inhabit the mining-related disturbed areas following the reestablishment of vegetation.
 Therefore, it is anticipated that adverse impacts to big game populations would be minimal.

 Impacts to small game species would be similar to those for big game species.
 Direct impacts would include the short-term loss of potentially suitable breeding, nesting, and foraging habitat; habitat fragmentation; and displacement of species.
 Direct impacts also may include nest or burrow abandonment or the loss of eggs or young, resulting in reduced productivity for that breeding season.
 However, as detailed in the typical committed environmental protection measures in Section 2.2.5, clearing operations would be conducted during non-breeding periods to avoid the peak migratory bird breeding season to the extent possible.
 Many species' breeding seasons overlap with the migratory bird breeding season, thereby minimizing the adverse impacts to many breeding species within the study areas.
-Additionally, because most of the small game species within the study areas are considered habitat generalists, it is anticipated that displaced species would find suitable habitat surrounding the mine areas, and the population density within the mine area would be expected to increase following the reestablishment of vegetation.
+Additionally, because most of the small game species would find suitable habitat surrounding the mine areas, and the population density within the mine area would be expected to increase following the reestablishment of vegetation.